ivogeorg/robot_patrol/README.md

 4. Obstacle marking is off by one.
    1. Analyze where the DROP and RISE are assigned.
 5. Sorting by width is not good, because there is a huge span along the walls (background) the middle index of which will most likely point to the wall (at a very short distance), and may cause oscillation or similar crazy behavior.
-   1. Add buffer angles, roughly equal to half the width of the robot, at both ends of the clear spans.
+   1. Add buffer angles, roughly equal to **half the width of the robot** (see below), at both ends of the clear spans.
-   2. Eliminate those which are reduced to under the width of the robot.
+   2. Eliminate those spans which are reduced to under **the width of the robot** (see below).
-   3. Note that the width of the robot in terms of degrees is different depending on the range of the obstacle. __CONSIDER!!!__
+   3. Note that **the width of the robot** in terms of degrees is different depending on the range of the obstacle. __CONSIDER!!!__
-   4. Calculate the max range of each of the spans that are left.
+   4. Calculate **the max range** of each of the spans that are left.
+With the buffers applied, there is no longer risk of colliding with hidden obstacles (below the scan plane) if moving in the direction of the largest range!
-   5. Sort by the range.
+   5. Sort by the max range in descending order.
-   6. Pick the top.
+   6. Set `direction_` to the top/head of the sorted vector.
 6. This algorithm is vulnerable to looking at a cascade (or pyramid) of obstacles.
    1. Dimensions of the world are approximately *2.15 x 1.85* and obstacles are no closer than 0.75 from a wall.
 This is a good candidate for `F2B_DIFF_THRESHOLD`.
 7. Algorithm missing leading obstacle (that is, first discontinuity is a `RISE`).